by Amy Scholten, MPH

 Atrial fibrillation and Wolff-Parkinson-White syndrome.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/atrial-fibrillation-and-wolff-parkinson-white-syndrome-wpw.
 Accessed September 14, 2021.

 Cardiac bypass tracts.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed... .
-Updated February 22, 2017.
-Accessed November 29, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/cardiac-bypass-tracts.
+Accessed September 14, 2021.

-Last reviewed November 2018 by EBSCO Medical Review Board Nicole Meregian, PA
+Last reviewed July 2021 by EBSCO Medical Review Board Nicole Meregian, PA

-Last Updated: 12/20/2014
+Last Updated: 9/14/2021

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.